0xfe/hacking-stellar/1-launch.md

 with the note: *“the bearer of this token is entitled to one of Mo’s guitars.”* I could then sell the tokens to third parties, who could in turn resell them.

-Because I’m generally regarded as a trustworthy individual (I wear a monocle), the current token owners would be comfortable holding these tokens -- they know they could redeem them for real guitars any time.
+Since I’m generally regarded as a trustworthy individual, the current token owners would be comfortable holding these tokens -- they know they could redeem them for real guitars any time.

 ## On Trust